 We had four main goals when it came to the redesign: user satisfaction, improved speed, flexibility for future development and ultimately a unified experience across our brand.

 The new, cleaner layout makes the whole Byta experience even easier to navigate, saving time whenever you need to send and receive music.

-Our biggest and best changes can be found on the share page.
-We have now introduced a clearer step by step process: Add/upload audio is the first, as before you can easily add any combination of albums and tracks, with cleaner more organised search results for paid plans.
+You can find our biggest and best changes on the share page.
+We have now introduced a clearer step-by-step process: Add/upload audio is the first, as before you can easily add any combination of albums and tracks, with cleaner more organised search results for paid plans.
 Once you have collected your audio you can then move on to customise your share settings.
-We now allow you to easily toggle between our main share options: Direct Share, Universal Links, Private Links, Mailchimp (freelancer +) and Forward (teams only); you will only see the fields required for that share type.
+We now allow you to easily toggle between our main share options: Direct Share, Universal Links, Private Links, Mailchimp (Freelancer +) and Forward (teams only); you will only see the fields required for that share type.
 Once you have filled out the relevant fields, review your audio and hit send.
 Simple!